Frederick Olmsted Jr.: Early life

+As a child, Olmsted's family lived in a house on the campus of Stanford University.
+They also spent summers in New Hampshire.
+His father died in 1925.

 Olmsted studied science at Stanford University.
+He graduated with a degree in English in April 1933.
 He was studied art under of Ralph Stackpole at the California School of Fine Arts (now the San Francisco Art Institute).
+In June 1935, he received an Award of Merit in sculpture in the school's annual student exhibit.

 Career

 Art

 During the Great Depression, Olmsted worked for the Works Progress Administration, assisting John Langley Howard and George Albert Harris in their Coit Tower murals in San Francisco.
 Although he was an undergraduate student assistant, Olmsted was allowed to create his a three-foot by three-foot fresco mural called "Power" for the Public Works of Art Project.
 The mural is located above the main entrance on the outer north wall of Coit Tower.
 It features a fist "to give rise to the proletariat."

 Olmsted also assisted Diego Rivera with his 1931 mural "The Making of a Mural Showing the Building of a City" at the San Francisco Art Institute (SFAI).
 Olmsted also painted a window archway called "Pottery" in the Anne Bremer Memorial Library at the SFAI.

 In 1935 while still an art student, he painted a fresco mural at the SFAI named "Marble Workers" which depicted tradesmen at work at a Fisherman's Wharf tile shop.
 At some point, the Works Progress Administration-funded mural was painted over.
-In 2013, the "Marble Workers" was rediscovered and a Save America’s Treasures grant was awarded to offset the cost of its restoration in September 2019.
+In 2013, the "Marble Workers" was rediscovered and a Save America's Treasures grant was awarded to offset the cost of its restoration in September 2019.

 In 1935, Olmsted's work was included in the San Francisco Museum of Art Inaugural exhibition.
 The same year, he also was included at a show at the California School of Fine Arts, winning the award.